-I thought this opening kicked all the ass in the world when I was eleven, but now that I’m older and wiser… I still like it a decent amount, barefaced
+I thought this opening kicked all the ass in the world when I was eleven, but now that I’m older and wiser… I still think it kicks ass, barefaced

 gadget toy advertising and all.
 That said, older-and-wiser me still needed someone else’s help to figure out that sound at the end is an awkwardly stage-whispered “The Batmaaan” and not the Batmobile revving up, so you be the judge.

 Those wonderful toys, by the way, get their very own aesthetic: neon glows against blacks and grays, like something straight out of Blade Runner.
-Hmm… Batman with the aesthetics of Blade Runner, all meant for a younger audience than the… OH GOD NO.
+Hmm… Batman with the aesthetics of Blade Runner, all meant for a younger, more toy-loving audience than the OH GOD NO.

-Anyways, Bruce returns to the Batcave after a hard night’s work, and finds Alfred’s whipped up a little surprise.
+yet.
+Instead, our hero returns to the Batcave after a hard night’s work, and finds his faithful servant waiting with something a mite more wholesome.

 Turns out it’s been exactly three years since Bruce donned cape and cowl.
-Alfred tells him to make a wish, getting the all-important backstory across crisply if a little too mawkishly (did we really need to fade out to a photo of li’l Bruce playing with mommy and daddy?).
+Alfred tells him to make a wish, getting the all-important backstory across crisply if a little too cloyingly (did we really need to fade out to a photo of li’l Bruce playing with mommy and daddy?).
 Then it’s time for us to meet… urrrrghhhh…

 Chief Angel Rojas.

-Since he’s a fat anti-Batman cop and everything, it would be easy to compare Rojas to Harvey Bullock from That Other Show, but that’s quite frankly an insult to Bullock.
-Rojas has no redeeming features whatsoever.
-He’s loud, unpleasant, ugly, abusive to his men, and horrifically incompetent as a cop, and can’t even manage to be funny with any of those schticks.
-I’m no big fan of how often superhero stories push naysayers into out-and-out villainy, but I think I’d have preferred it in this case – at least Rojas being straight-up evil would’ve provided some sense of catharsis, as with the dirty cops in Frank Miller’s Year One.
+Since he’s a fat cop who hates the hero and everything, it would be easy to compare Rojas to Harvey Bullock from That Other Show, but I can’t slander Bullock’s name so.
+Rojas has no redeeming features whatsoever: he’s ugly, loud, surly, abusive to his men, and horrifically incompetent as a cop, and can’t even manage to be funny with any of those schticks.
+I’m no big fan of how often superhero writers push Javert-types into out-and-out villainy, but I think I’d have preferred it in this case – at least Rojas being straight-up evil would’ve provided some sense of catharsis, like the dirty cops in Batman: Year One.

 As-is?
 I maintain that a lot of The Batman get too much hate in too many quarters, but Rojas is one that really doesn’t get enough.